Published on December 6th, 2012 | by Rayne3

 Well known authour Christopher Hitchens often spoke about women’s empowerment as a cure for poverty.
 Let’s dissect that.

-This position is supported by the United Nations.
+This position is also supported by the United Nations.

 So how does abortion empower women and cure poverty?